Local artist Jill Gillings unveils new public sculptures, supported by Hartford Homes

 Of course, quite a lot has happened since then.

-Thankfully, the Isle of Man has made remarkable progress in tackling coronavirus; a true testament to the incredible dedication and hard work of all the healthcare and key workers who form such a vital part of our community.
+Thankfully, the Isle of Man has made remarkable progress in tackling the coronavirus; a true testament to the dedication and hard work of all the healthcare and key workers who form such a vital part of our community.

 In recent months, it’s been heartening to see our much-celebrated island way of life return to ‘a new normal’.
 Families have been enjoying more time together in the great outdoors, local businesses have opened up again, and the island is in the enviable position of having ended mandatory social distancing.
 It’s a good time for good news.

 With that in mind, we think a catch-up with Jill is well overdue.
-We’re thrilled to announce that her three sculptures will be unveiled on Friday 28 August, just in time for the extended bank holiday weekend.
+We’re thrilled to announce that her three sculptures will be publically unveiled on Friday 28 August, just in time for the extended bank holiday weekend.
 Each piece will take pride of place nestled by the lily ponds in picturesque Silverdale Glen as part of The Creative Network’s Bayr ny Skeddan Art Trail.

 Crafted using stained glass and Manx larch wood, the imposing triptych has been inspired by the mauves and purples of rhododendrons, illuminated by the soft light in the surrounding landscape.